willykaram/phx-many-to-many-and-upserts/README.md

 # MyAppPhx

-This example is intended to implement the app outlined in Platformatec's "Many to many and upserts" blog post](http://blog.plataformatec.com.br/2016/12/many-to-many-and-upserts/)
+This example is intended to implement the app outlined in Platformatec's "Many to many and upserts" blog post](http://blog.plataformatec.com.br/2016/12/many-to-many-and-upserts/) in Phoenix 1.3

 To start your Phoenix server: